 2 Any Added Sugars?

 Celltrient Energy has no added sugars.
-I spoke with an registered dietitian at Nestlé who tells me the 3 grams of carbohydrate come from brown rice syrup and does not count as added sugars.
+I spoke with a registered dietitian at Nestlé who tells me the 3 grams of carbohydrate comes from brown rice syrup and does not count as added sugars.

 3 Does It Have Caffeine?